theJugglingCompany.com

 Then, after the jugglers stopped practicing, the gray matter partially receded.
 The brain grew the tissue in response to the demand, and partially withdrew it when the demand stopped.

-What the practitioner knows and doesn’t know
+What the woman in the image knows and doesn’t know

 This is true of all physical practice at sufficient depth.
 The practitioner experiences the external arc - throw, catch, drop, try again, drop less, catch more cleanly.
 The brain experiences a sustained demand that triggers structural response.
 The two processes run simultaneously.
 Only one is visible to the person doing the practice.